iain/dotfiles/README.md

 chruby 2.3.1
 ```

 Both bash and zsh are configured to detect chruby, rbenv or rvm.
+Specifying
-Specifying which version to use is left up to you.
+which version to use is left up to you.

+Common Ruby commands are wrapped in a function to be smart enough to use Spring
+or Bundler when possible.
+This means you can just type `rspec` and it will use
+`spring rspec` if that is available.

 ## Credits